Thinking like a Software Architect

 Software architecture tends to focus on the big important decisions, while abstracting less important details.
 To reason effectively at scale, abstractions are necessary.
 What specific abstractions are useful depends entirely on the targeted qualities and decisions.
 In the software architecture community, such abstractions are commonly called architectural views.

 To illustrate different views of a system, consider different maps of a city, such as a typical street map, a cycling map, a tourist map, and a map of flood zones.
 They are all different abstractions that represent specific aspects of the same real-world city.
 They show streets, cycle paths, tourist attractions, and flood zones, each useful for reasoning about the city in different ways for different goals.
 For example, when trying to find a good cycling path between two locations, the cycling map is obviously much more useful than the others, but that map is fairly useless when trying to map how to explore a new city in an afternoon as a tourist.
-Each map abstracts away some details and focuses on others relevant to a task, e.g., streets or location names, topography, and flooding risk.
+Each map abstracts away some details and focuses on others relevant to a task, for example, streets or location names, topography, and flooding risk.

 In line with the map analogy, software architecture decisions benefit from specific abstractions of a system.
 For example, some decisions to optimize performance benefit from understanding processes, how they exchange messages, and the timing involved to find bottlenecks, but they do not need to know about the internals of the processes.
-Another decision to structure a system to best support future extensions may benefit from understanding the structure of the system in terms of modules and plugin interfaces.
-Yet other decisions are optimizing for security and need to understand how the system is deployed across different networks and across different trust boundaries.
-In each case, we would typically collect information that is relevant to reason about a specific quality in that abstraction, for example, measure performance behavior, gather information about needed extensions, or collect information about network topology and existing security measures.
+Another decision to structure a system to best support future extensions may benefit from understanding the structure of the system in terms of modules and plug-in interfaces.
+Yet, other decisions are optimizing for security and need to understand how the system is deployed across different networks and across different trust boundaries.
+In each case, we would typically collect information that is relevant to reason about a specific quality in that abstraction; for example, we would measure performance behavior, gather information about needed extensions, or collect information about network topology and existing security measures.
 Software architects often draw diagrams, often using informal purpose-specific notations, but it is not necessary to visualize abstractions graphically.

 For example, an architectural diagram might depict various machine-learned models in a complex system like a self-driving car and how they exchange information.
-Such diagram abstracts all kinds of other details, but allows us to reason about how models rely on the outputs of other models – which might be useful for debugging and for reasoning about feedback loops.
-The same diagram would usually not have enough information to reason about real-time properties or capacities of various CPUs and GPUs on the car; for this other abstractions could be designed, and corresponding information could be collected.
+Such diagram abstracts all kinds of other details, but allows us to reason about how models rely on the outputs of other models—which might be useful for debugging and for reasoning about feedback loops.
+The same diagram would usually not have enough information to reason about real-time properties or capacities of various CPUs and GPUs on the car; for this, other abstractions could be designed and corresponding information could be collected.

 Common Architectural Design Challenges for ML-Enabled Systems